skiptools/skipapp-databake/README.md

 # DataBake

-This app demonstrates using a local database in a Skip app using the SkipSQL package to update a sqlite3 database.
+This app demonstrates using a local database in a Skip app using the SkipSQL package to update an embedded database.

 ![Screenshot](https://assets.skip.tools/skipapp-databake-dev-screenshot.png)

+## Architecture

+This sample app build on the [SkipSQL](http://source.skip.tools/skip-sql) package to provide an embedded database and a domain-specific model layer ("DataBakeModel") that provides an interface for storing and retrieving instance of a `DataItem` from rows in the database.

 ## Building